aGuyNamedJonas/updraft/tools/cli/README.md

   $ updraft templates MODULE [TEMPLATE] [PATH]

 ARGUMENTS
-  MODULE    updraft module from which to get the template from TEMPLATE  name of the template to download
+  MODULE    Updraft component from which to get the template from (needs to include scope - e.g.
+            @updraft/aws-static-site)

+  TEMPLATE  Name of the template to download (will be prompted if not provided)

-  PATH      local path to install the template to
+  PATH      Local path to install the template to (default ".")

 OPTIONS
   -h, --help  show CLI help
-  --verbose   enable verbose output (=debug output)
+  --verbose   Enable verbose output (=debug output)

 EXAMPLES
   $ updraft templates @updraft